brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} *Constant When*: `r` is a reflection representing an object, variable, type, non-static data member that is not a bit-field, base class specifier, or description of the declaration of a non-static data member.

 [#]{.pnum} *Returns*: If `r` represents a type, object, or variable, then the alignment requirement of the entity.
 Otherwise, if `r` represents a base class specifier, then `alignment_of(type_of(r))`.
-Otherwise, if `r` represents a non-static data member, then the alignment requirement of the subobject associated with the reflected non-static data member within any object of type `parent_of(r)`.
+Otherwise, if `r` represents a non-static data member, then the alignment requirement of the subobject associated with the represented non-static data member within any object of type `parent_of(r)`.
 Otherwise, if `r` represents a description of the declaration of a non-static data member, then the `$alignment-specifier$` of any data member declared having the properties described by `r`.

 ```cpp
 consteval size_t bit_size_of(info r);